Home German Laws Page 31

 4.

 yet.
-Shenyang Economic-Technological Area shall keep a close eye on and further resolve the problems in the management system, keep
+Qingdao Economic-Technological Area shall keep a close eye on and further resolve the problems in the management system, keep

 a concise and efficient management system, and improve the level for examining, approving and administrating the foreign-funded enterprises.